HlyanHtetKyawDev/WeatherApp/README.md

 # Weather & Sports Android App Assignment

 ### Overview
 This is an Android application development assignment that integrates WeatherAPI.com services to create a multi-functional app with weather search, astronomy data, and sports information features.
+It also has test cases for Testing.

 ### Used Technologies
 - UI Design